H-Mateus/personal_website/content/teaching/_index.md

 show_post_time: true
 sidebar:
   author: Mateus Harrington
-  description: "This is a list of talks and posters I've presented"
+  description: " This is a list of workshops, or other teaching events I've given"
   show_sidebar_adunit: false
   text_link_label: Subscribe via RSS
-  text_link_url: /talk/index.xml
+  text_link_url: /teaching/index.xml
-  title: Presented Talks
+  title: Teaching
-title: Presented Talks
+title: Teaching
 ---

 ** No content below YAML for the talk _index.
 This file provides front matter for the listing page layout and sidebar content.
 It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside talk/.
 You may still override any of these by changing them in a page's front matter.**